 The World as we know it is a result of a myriad of different theories, philosophies and ideas, many of which paved way for groundbreaking application in various fields.
-Summarising these ideas would take a whole book, and then some, so we have some of them which came to define the modern era.
+Summarizing these ideas would take a whole book, and then some, so we have some of them which came to define the modern era.
 While one may argue that the Wheel or Fire will always top every other invention, we decided to give them short shrift because so much ink has already been spilled over them.
 Shall we dance? with these 8 Theories that Changed the World.